Chapter 15:

 Wandering Another World with Only A Six Shooter

 The woods, however, were an entirely different beast.
-They were uneven, leaving angles of attack from all directions; treetops above and warrens below, all alive with skittering and rustling, each sound potentially the last warning before a surprise guerilla assault.
-It was an environment robbed Clint of his greatest weapons.
-Tree trunks and bushes sealed off his vision, awkward and unsteady terrain squandered his movement and unending noise like bird calls and animal growls constantly filled his ears, squandering his perception, and then there was the singing...
+They were uneven and left angles of attack from all directions.
+There were treetops above and warrens below, all alive with skittering and rustling, each sound potentially the last warning before a guerilla assault.
+It was an environment that robbed Clint of his greatest weapons.
+Tree trunks sealed off his vision, awkward and unsteady terrain squandered his movement and the unending noise of lurking birds and beasts constantly distracted his ears.
+That wasn't even to mention the singing...

 The singing was not a natural part of the environment, but instead a result of one of Clint’s companions; Prince Sol of Gallia.

 Sol and his sister Luna had been following Clint for just under a day after leaving Floraison, but already they had run out of things to say to one another.
-Clint spoke very little at the best of times, and once they had been over their shared experiences in Floraison a few times (A conversation Clint hardly engaged in to begin with.) it became very apparent that this was going to be a very long, very quiet, journey.
+It became apparent quickly that it was going to be a very long, very quiet, journey.

 Sol stopped for a minute, humming.
 “He’ll… What’ll he do?
 Luna?”
 He asked.